hackrd/staff/README.md

 Hack River Dell Staff Access Panel

 Versions will be published under two names: Prototype and Release.
 Only published versions will be noted on this document.
+## PROTOTYPE v0.22.5
+### Changelog
+- Converted all dates to MM-DD-YYYY format
+- Reformatted all school names to standard casing/spacing

 ## PROTOTYPE v0.22.4
 ### Bug Fixes
 - Registrant profile on initial load fixed